intel/intel-extension-for-pytorch/docs/tutorials/installation.md

 |Operating System|CentOS 7, RHEL 8, Rocky Linux 8.5, Ubuntu newer than 18.04|
 |Python|See prebuilt wheel files availability matrix below|

+* Intel® Extension for PyTorch\* is functional on systems with AVX2 instruction set support (such as Intel® Core™ Processor Family and Intel® Xeon® Processor formerly Broadwell).
+However, it is highly recommended to run on systems with AVX-512 and above instructions support for optimal performance (such as Intel® Xeon® Scalable Processors).

 ## Install PyTorch

 Make sure PyTorch is installed so that the extension will work properly.
 For each PyTorch release, we have a corresponding release of the extension.
 Here are the PyTorch versions that we support and the mapping relationship: